 One of the things that most fascinated me about the idea of ViaggiAutori is that stardom does not belong there.

-It’s all about a job done collaborating with writers and, in my humble opinion, I got some of the best ones.
+It’s all about a job done collaborating with writers, and, in my humble opinion, I got some of the best ones.
 Patrick Colgan (who also authored – with his wife – a guide about Japan), wrote a piece about Amorgos for the guide.
 His experience as a writer and journalist adds a touch of elegance to my book.

-She handcrafted a chapter about the gastronomic traditions of Sifnos which I’m proud to count among the collaborations.
+She handcrafted a chapter about the gastronomic traditions of Sifnos, which I’m proud to count among the collaborations.

-Some other friends also helped with photographic material and then my family provided the patience, lots of patience to live by my side during the writing time!
+Some other friends also helped with photographic material, and then my family provided the patience, lots of patience, to live by my side during the writing time!

 The Book

-The book is called Two Weeks in the Cycladic Islands, and it contains a fortnight itinerary that readers can follow according to their tastes and needs.
+The book is called Two Weeks in the Cycladic Islands, and it contains a fortnightly itinerary that readers can follow according to their tastes and needs.
 They can choose to visit all of them, just some, or one island only, but they will always find the best advice I could offer, learned from the experience my own trips gave me.

-Two Weeks in the Cycladic Islands (Due Settimane Nelle Cicladi) talks about Santorini, Naxos, Paros, Antiparos, Mykonos, Serifos, Sifnos, and Amorgos.
+Two Weeks in the Cycladic Islands (Due Settimane Nelle Cicladi) discuss Santorini, Naxos, Paros, Antiparos, Mykonos, Serifos, Sifnos, and Amorgos.
 As a bonus, and for those with some extra time to spend in Greece, there’s a chapter about Athens as well as some tips to visit the nearby island of Hydra.

 There is a good emphasis on the gastronomic side of the islands, but there are also tips and directions, lists of museums and archaeological sites, as well as secret spots to take the most iconic pictures.
 A great map, routes for ferries, and even a glossary.